AboutBC/AboutBC.github.io/_pages/about.md

 ---

 <p>
-I’m an <strong> economist and policy researcher</strong> with experience working in the White House across two different administrations.
+I’m an <strong> economist and policy researcher</strong> with experience working in <strong>the White House </strong> across two different administrations.
 My work focuses on the evaluation of public programs and policies, with projects in political economy and applied microeconomic policy analysis.